arceryz/blind-nature-project/README.md

 6. To start working on a certain file **it is critical that you "Check Out" the file** (right mouse click).
 This will lock the file for you and prevent anyone else from working on it as well.
 Everyone can see which files are being worked on.

 7. To submit you changes simply click "Mark for Add", which will add the changes to the *Changelist* (a group of changes).
 A changelist can be submitted by pressing the button.
 Add an informative message to indicate what you have changed.

+# Integrating Perforce and Wwise

+1. In Wwise go to the Project Settings and select Perforce as the source control method.
+2. Press config, then fill out the details of the Perforce server:
+	- Server = `ssl:p4.liorainteractief.nl`
+	- Port = `1666`
+	- User = Your username
+	- Workspace = Your workspace name (see in P4V)

+3. Perforce is now integrated.
+You can now add Wwise things with "Mark for Add" in Wwise itself.
+The integration has many features, please read them yourself.
+Going to the "File Manager" in Wwise shows a list of all files and if they have been changed.
+This is a nice UI for submitting your changes.